nekitdev/gd.py/docs/level.rst

 .. autoclass:: Filters
     :members:

-Geometry Dash has different level packs to play; as of 2.1.1, there are two of those:
+Geometry Dash has different level packs to play; currently, there are two of those:
 Map Packs and Gauntlets.

 Here is an example of fetching levels of a Fire gauntlet::